VitNecha/OS-Principles-Implementation/C-based Command Shellscript/README.md

 Features:

-- Indicatea the current working directory using pwd.
+- Indicates the current working directory using pwd.

 - cd changes the working directory